swkeever/skies.dev/content/top-10-cse-courses/index.md

 Let's say you've written a program in Java.
 But your computer doesn't understand Java.
 How do you turn your code from the Java language to a language the computer understands?
-There is a piece of software called a "compiler" for that.
+There is a piece of software called a **compiler** for that.

 A course on compilers will give you a deeper understanding of programming languages and how they are implemented.
 It will demystify what is happening when